Somalia travel advice

 Somalian law prohibits sexual acts between individuals of the same sex.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Somalia.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Somalia.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics